florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 This enhancement simplifies configuration for users by reducing the need for manual tag assignment.

 The `useTags=true` setting can be applied individually for each channel link of a given Item.
-Or alternatively, `useTags=true` can be applied system-wide globally for all Items via a setting in `$OPENHAB_CONF/services/runtime.cfg` or
+Or alternatively, `useTags=true` can be applied system-wide globally for all Items via a setting in `$OPENHAB_CONF/services/runtime.cfg`.

 ## Main UI Enhancements